10.2 Incident and Inspection Reports

 - Corrective actions that are required

 Who is the audience of inspection reports?
-Since these reports may have financial and/or legal ramifications, the writer should consider the audience to be anyone from your manager, property owners, sales agents, government regulators, insurance agents, investigators, and/or law enforcement and judges.
+Since these reports may have financial and/or legal ramifications, you should consider the audience to be anyone from your manager, facilities managers, property owners, sales agents, government regulators, insurance agents, investigators, and/or law enforcement and judges.

 Language Use:

-- Use Neutral Language: These documents may be used to make decisions that have considerable financial implications, so it is important to use objective language consisting of specific facts and neutral statements instead of impressions or emotional statements.
+- Neutral Language: These documents may be used to make decisions that have considerable financial implications, so use objective language consisting of specific facts and neutral statements instead of impressions or emotional statements.

-- Use of Jargon: Carefully consider your audience.
-If your primary or secondary readers are likely to be non-technical, either use plain language, or include a glossary or in-text definitions for the technical terminology, or jargon, used in your report.
+- Plain Language or Jargon: Carefully consider your audience.
+If your primary or secondary readers are likely to be non-technical, either use plain language, or include a glossary or in-text definitions for the technical terminology or jargon, used in your report.
+An LLM can assist in creating the glossary, but be sure to check the output for accuracy and include citations and references.

 Poor Example (non-specific): The shingles on the roof were poorly installed, with some of them missing from having been blown away by the wind.